Sheenam3/tcptracer-goparser/README.md

-# tcptracer-goparser
+# tcpconnect-goparser

-This is a parser to parse the output of tcptracer tool used by BPF/eBPF.
+This is a parser to parse the output of tcpconnect tool used by BPF/eBPF.